tststs/atom-ternjs/README.md

   ],
   "plugins": {
     "doc_comment": {
-      // tern will look for JSDoc-style type declarations.
-Returns the full comment text instead of the first sentence.
       "fullDocs": true
     }
   }
 }
 ```
 * Absolute path is recommended, but not necessary
-* 'loadEagerly' is recommended, but not necessary.
+* loadEagerly: recommended, but not necessary.
 If no files are provided via 'loadEagerly', tern will register all files opened in the current workspace
+* doc_comment: tern will look for JSDoc-style type declarations.
+Returns the full comment text instead of the first sentence. (optional)
+* browser: completion for vanilla js (optional)
+* jquery: completion for jquery (optional)

 # Notes